Install PostgreSQL on Linux

 SuSE

-With SuSE Linux, use (for example) the system program "yast" or "yast2".
-There you will additionally need to install the packages "postgresql" (Clients and Utilities) and "postgresql-server" (Server).
-It is also recommended that "pgadmin3" is installed to manage the databases, provided a desktop environment is available on the server.
-If you only have the command line available, you can install PostgreSQL as the root user in the following manner:
+With SuSE Linux, you can use the "yast" or "yast2" system program, for example.
+There you must then install the packages "postgresql" (clients and utilities) and "postgresql-server" (server).
+We also recommend "pgadmin3" for database administration if a desktop environment is available on the server.
+If you only have the command line available, you can also install PostgreSQL as the root user as follows:

 zypper install postgresql postgresql-server

 The PostgreSQL DB will thereby be initialized.
-Subsequently, the two configuration files "postgresql.conf" and "pg_hba.conf" must be amended as follows (Ubuntu users do not need to make this adjustment).
+The two configuration files "postgresql.conf" and "pg_hba.conf" must then be adapted.
+(Ubuntu users do not need to make this adjustment).
 To do this, a suitable editor will be required – for example, Nano.
-If Nano is not already available, you can install it as follows:
+If not available, you can install Nano as follows:

 • Debian/Ubuntu